 From the earliest attempts to organize nature to the sophisticated molecular methods of today, the scientific study of how living things are classified, known as taxonomy and systematics, provides a framework for understanding the relationships, diversity, and evolutionary history of life on Earth.
-This field is not merely about naming and categorizing organisms; it is a dynamic discipline that seeks to reveal the intricate web of life and our place within it.
+This field is not merely about naming and categorizing organisms; it is a dynamic discipline that seeks to reveal the detailed web of life and our place within it.

 Main Subheading